Arjunsehgal/LY_PROJECT_COMP_AI_AND_Visualisation/README.md

             o Now we can access the Raspberry Pi Through WIFI.

-        4. Connect Raspberry Pi to PC through VNC viewer :
+        4. Connect Raspberry Pi to PC through VNC viewer : o As we are using VNC viewer Bcoz Remote Desktop Connection Is not supported in Windows 10 home version and also the connection is choppy and laggy
+              So we use VNC viewer An option to Remote Desktop Protocol.

+            o In Order to connect to VNC Viewer We need to install some packages on our Raspberry Pi.

+            o go to Raspberry Pi terminal and enable the vnc Viewer interface

+            - sudo raspi-config

+            o After that just go to interfacing options ,in that there is a diect option for VNC connection just enable it

+            o now download the VNC ( virtual network computing ) and for enabling the VNC Server run the command on raspi terminal

+            - sudo apt-get install realvnc-vnc-server realvnc-vnc-viewer

+            o now type the IP ADDRESS in VNC Viewer and it will smoothly connect raspbian Software.

+            o we prefer this application becoz it is faster than remote desktop connection but lower bit frames.

+        5. Install openCV4 on Raspberry Pi 3B+ :